valorisa/Copy_files_in_bulk/README.md

 # Copy_files_in_bulk
-These are PowerShell, Go and Python scripts that copies files from a source directory to multiple destination directories.
+These are PowerShell, Go and Python scripts that copy files from a source directory to multiple destination directories.

 Here’s a step-by-step explanation of the initial PowerShell version :